PhantomAppDevelopment/firebase-as3/README.md

 ## Firebase Storage
 *Main guide: [Firebase Storage](./storage)*

 This service allows you to upload and maintain all kinds of files, including images, sounds, videos and binaries.
-It uses Google Cloud Messaging to provide this service.
+It uses Google Cloud Storage to provide this service.
 Some of its key features are:

 * Securely save, retrieve and delete files using rules and Firebase Auth.
 * Load end edit metadata from files.